-DO NOT OPERATE THE ENGINE IF LOW WATER PRESSURE IS INDICATED.
+DO NOT OPERATE THE ENGINE(S) IF LOW WATER PRESSURE IS INDICATED.
 THIS COULD BE AN INDICATION OF A COOLING SYSTEM BLOCKAGE OR AN IMPELLER FAILURE.
-IF LOW WATER PRESSURE IS INDICATED, SHUT THE ENGINE OFF TO INVESTIGATE AND CORRECT THE PROBLEM.

-Oil Level Gauge The oil level gauge indicates the amount of oil in the engine oil tank(s).
+IF LOW WATER PRESSURE IS INDICATED, SHUT THE ENGINE OFF AND INVESTIGATE AND CORRECT THE PROBLEM.
+Oil Level Gauge The oil level gauge indicates the amount of oil in engine oil tank(s).
 Fuel Gauge The fuel gauge indicates the amount of fuel in the fuel tank.

-Voltmeter displays the voltage for the battery and the charging system.

-The normal voltage is 11 to 12-volts with the engine off, and 13 to 14.5 volts with the engine(s) running.
+The voltmeter displays the voltage for the battery and the charging system.
+Voltmeter The normal voltage is 11 to 12 volts with the engines off and 13 to 14.5 volts with the engine(s) running.

 Hour Meter The hour meter keeps a record of the operating time for the engine.
 Engine Alarms Most outboards are equipped with an audible alarm system mounted in the helm area that monitors selected critical engine systems.
 The alarm will sound if one of these systems begins to fail.
 Refer to the engine owner's manual for information on the alarms installed with your engines.

 IF THE ENGINE ALARM SOUNDS, IMMEDIATELY SHUT OFF THE ENGINE UNTIL THE PROBLEM IS FOUND AND CORRECTED.

-Compass

-The compass is on top of the console.
+Compass The compass is on top of the helm.
 To adjust the compass for your area, read the instructions on "Compass Compensation" given to you in the literature packet.

-Compass

-Instrument Maintenance
+Compass Instrument Maintenance

 Electrical protection for instruments and ignition circuitry is provided by a set of circuit breakers located near the main battery switch.
 The ignition switches should be sprayed periodically with a contact cleaner/lubricant.
 The ignition switches and all instruments, controls, etc. should be protected from the weather when not in use.
 Excessive exposure can lead to gauge and ignition switch difficulties.
+Chapter 2: HELM CONTROL SYSTEMS 2.1 General The helm controls consist of three systems: the engine throttle and shift controls, the steering system, and the trim tab control switches.
+These systems provide the operator with the ability to control the direction and attitude of the boat from the helm station.
+Each manufacturer of the control components provides an owner's manual with its product.
+It is important that you read the manuals and become familiar with the proper care and operation of the control systems.